AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/migration/ios/migrate-to-5x.md

 ### Update dependencies

+When updating to the Experience Platform 5.x SDKs, please take note of the following aspects:

 #### Manual library import

 If you are importing SDK libraries manually, make sure to update your libraries by downloading the most recent 5.x binaries from their respective Github repositories.